 TCEQ completed a takings impact analysis for the proposed rulemaking action under the Texas Government Code, Chapter 2007.
-The primary purpose of this proposed rulemaking action, as discussed elsewhere in this preamble, is to amend 30 TAC §116.150(e) to clarify that the NO_x waiver for sources located in the El Paso ozone nonattainment area applies exclusively to the 1979 one-hour ozone standard and, therefore, does not apply to NNSR requirements for the 2015 eight-hour ozone standard.
+The primary purpose of this proposed rulemaking action, as discussed elsewhere in this preamble, is to amend 30 TAC §116.150(e) to clarify that the NO_x waiver for sources located in the El Paso ozone nonattainment area applies exclusively to the 1979 one-hour ozone standard; and therefore, does not apply to NNSR requirements for the 2015 eight-hour ozone standard.
 As discussed elsewhere in this preamble, the currently effective rule provision that allows major sources of NO_x to avoid NNSR permitting is not specific regarding its applicability for a particular ozone NAAQS.
 This proposed rule would appropriately clarify the applicability of the NO_x waiver to the 1979 one-hour ozone NAAQS only.
 Although the 1979 one-hour ozone NAAQS has been revoked by EPA, states must continue to implement applicable requirements unless their removal is approved by EPA.

 Clarification of the applicability of the NO_x waiver will assure appropriate and effective implementation of the requirement.
-NSR preconstruction permitting programs are mandated by 42 USC, 7410, FCAA, §110.
-States are required to either accept delegation of the federal NSR program or create, submit, and implement a program as part of their EPA-approved SIP, required by the FCAA, §110 to attain and maintain the NAAQS.
+NSR preconstruction permitting programs are mandated by 42 United States Code (USC), 7410, FCAA, §110.
+States are required to either accept delegation of the federal NSR program or create, submit, and implement a program as part of their EPA approved SIP, required by the FCAA, §110 to attain and maintain the NAAQS.
 The proposed rule changes will continue to fulfill this requirement.
-Also, since NSR preconstruction permitting is an applicable requirement of the FCAA, all NSR permits are required to be included in operating permits by 42 USC, §7661a, FCAA, §502.
-Texas has an EPA-approved NSR preconstruction program, so the proposed revisions to 30 TAC Chapter 116 will be submitted to EPA as revisions to the Texas SIP, as discussed elsewhere in this preamble.
+Also, since NSR preconstruction permitting is an applicable requirement of the FCAA, §102.
+Texas has an EPA approved NSR preconstruction permitting permits by 42 USC, §7661a, FCAA, §502.
+Texas has an EPA approved NSR preconstruction program, so the proposed revisions to 30 TAC Chapter 116 will be submitted to EPA as revisions to the Texas SIP, as discussed elsewhere in this preamble.